-Welcome to our world of adventure, good eating and fine wines.
-This blog provides you with “A Sites & Bites Mini-Holiday Guide for Montreal”.
+Welcome to our world of business information, museums, adventure, birding, botanical gardens, good eating and fine wines.
+This newsletter provides you with “The Welge Report for Montreal .

 Please share it with your friends, customers and associates.
-You can also access this information on our blog plus lots of other helpful travel tips at: SitesandBites.com/blog/index.php
+You can also access more than 100 cities on our website plus lots of other helpful travel tips at: thewelgereport.com/

 Birding Opps: Info for our birding friends.
 In and near Montreal you can see finches, crossbills, northern woodpecker, barred owl, scarlet tnanger and the ovenbird.

 Birding is made easy at the Morgan Arboretum (morganarboretum.org) where more than 180 species have been sighted.